shahshrey/Graphrag-UI/README.md

 6. Open your web browser and navigate to the URL provided by Streamlit (usually http://localhost:8501)

-7. Use the sidebar to configure RAY and upload your documents
+7. Use the sidebar to configure Graphrag-UI and upload your documents

-8. Ask questions and interact with RAY through the main interface, leveraging both Graph RAG and traditional RAG capabilities for comprehensive information retrieval
+8. Ask questions and interact with Graphrag-UI through the main interface, leveraging both Graph RAG and traditional RAG capabilities for comprehensive information retrieval

 ## 🗂️ Project Structure